PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``VEHICLES_MAX_DURATION_SECTION``
       Maximum route duration for each vehicle.
       Route durations are assumed to be unconstrained if this section is not present.

+   ``VEHICLES_MAX_TRIPS_SECTION``
+      Maximum number of trips per route, for each vehicle.
+      The maximum number of trips is constrained to just one if this section is not present.